Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: Introduction

 In fact, all of these examples share a special property: they have a circular symmetry.
 Integrable systems which display such circular symmetries are not rare but rather a very natural and common occurrence.

-The present paper aims to understand the relationship between integrable systems and Hamiltonian $\mbS^1$-actions in dimension four.
-More precisely, we will show that any effective Hamiltonian $\mbS^1$-action on a compact connected symplectic four dimensional manifold can be extended to a completely integrable Hamiltonian system on this manifold of a relatively `nice' type.
-Moreover, on the way there, we prove several interesting properties of integrable systems with underlying $\mbS^1$ symmetries.
+The symplectic geometry of Hamiltonian $\mbS^1$-actions has been studied essentially since the invention of symplectic geometry, and the field of integrable systems in classical mechanics has been active for even longer.
+Yet the interaction between these two fields has not been thoroughly investigated until quite recently.
+The present paper aims to understand the relationship between them in dimension four.
+More precisely, we will show that any effective Hamiltonian $\mbS^1$-action on a compact connected symplectic four dimensional manifold can be extended to a completely integrable Hamiltonian system on this manifold of a relatively ``nice'' type.
+Moreover, along the way, we prove several interesting properties of integrable systems with underlying $\mbS^1$ symmetries.